Filing a Small Claim — Oahu, Maui County, and Hawaii County

 Please Read Carefully

-The First Circuit (Oahu) has developed a pilot program for small claims disputes to be resolved online. it is called Online Dispute Resolution or ODR.
+The Hawaii State Judiciary has developed a pilot program for small claims disputes to be resolved online.

-Online Dispute Resolution is required for the following:
+In the First Circuit (Oahu), Second Circuit (Maui County), and Third Circuit (Hawaii County) Online Dispute Resolution is now required for the following:

 - Individuals who are not represented by an attorney.
-(These individuals are sometimes called Self-Represented Litigants or pro se.)
+These individuals are sometimes called Self-Represented Litigants or pro se parties.

-- This pilot program does not apply to businesses, anyone represented by an attorney, or cases in which there are multiple individuals involved.
+- This pilot program does not apply to businesses.

 Welcome to the Small Claims Online Dispute Resolution (ODR) page where you can learn how to settle your small claims disputes online without ever stepping inside a courthouse.